SamuelAdamson/minesweeper-web-app/README.md

 # Minesweeper - Web Based Implementation
-### (Link Soon)

-This repository includes the source code for a react-based implementation of the classic puzzle game, _minesweeper_, alongside a summary of performance comparison between depth-first search (DFS) and breadth-first search (BFS) in randomized simulated games.
+This repository includes the source code for a react-based implementation of the classic puzzle game, _minesweeper_, with a focus on the implementation of algorithms used during the _cascade_ functionality.
+On the gameplay screen, there is a chart displaying measurements of different cascades in real time.
+The measurements are captured in the browser as the user plays the game.

-For full performance comparison see __(Link Soon)__

 ## The Game